 Editorial Freelancers Association: Is It Worth It to Join?

-If you’ve looked around at the communities of the publishing industry, you’ve probably come across the Editorial Freelancers Association (EFA).
-They boast an array of resources and plenty of networking events that members can benefit from.
-Should you pay for this membership?
+What does this association offer, and should you pay for this membership?
 The short answer is yes — if you’re focused on building connections.
 But if you’re hoping to find an abundance of job opportunities, it’s probably not worth it.
 Let’s dive in and see why this is the case.

 What is the Editorial Freelancers Association?

-The EFA is a society of freelance writers, editors, designers, translators — basically anyone who works in the publishing industry — headquartered in New York City.
+The EFA is a society of freelance writers, editors, and translators — basically anyone who works with texts in the publishing industry — headquartered in New York City.
 It shares resources and organizes events to help freelancers in the book industry find jobs and succeed at them.

 Becoming a member

 It’s simple: pay the yearly membership fee of $180, and you can be part of the EFA.
 The Board welcomes those who are new to book publishing, although it advises that members should have some experience in the industry (even if it’s just in one aspect of the publication process, like proofreading).

 What exactly does this price get you — and is it worth paying?
 To answer, we need to examine both the pros and cons of becoming an EFA member.

 The advantages of joining the EFA